-There are so many intricacies in bankruptcy law that is can be very overwhelming, especially considering that getting to the point of having to file for bankruptcy is overwhelming in itself.
+There are so many intricacies in bankruptcy law that it can be very overwhelming, especially considering that getting to the point of having to file for bankruptcy is overwhelming in itself.
 Often what affects what and how can get lost in the shuffle.
-It is much easier to go forward with something, and less overwhelming, if you know all of the details beforehand.
-Liken it to a doctor explaining each step of process as he does it so the patient always knows what is coming.
+It is much easier to go forward with something, and less overwhelming if you know all of the details beforehand.
+Liken it to a doctor explaining each step of the process as he does it so the patient always knows what is coming.
 It may still not be pleasant, but it is at the very least not a surprise.
 Consider your bankruptcy attorney your bankruptcy doctor.

 Back Tax Returns